jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 in the past?
 Do issues or PRs about it already exist?
 (They probably do).
 Sleuth a bit.
 Search the `git log -S` history.
 Look at the `git blame` of the code in question and `git show` the commits.
 Check the GitHub file history.
-You'll see who understands that part of the codebase and be contacted for questions or review.
+You'll see who understands that part of the codebase and can be contacted for questions or review.

 Test coverage is essential; don't hesitate to write any missing